Essential Things to Know When Planning a Trip to New York City

 Taxis and Ride Shares

 Hailing a cab just feels like classic NYC, doesn’t it?
 A taxi is a more pricey but direct way to get around when visiting New York City.
-If you’re at your hotel, the doorman or concierge can help with this.
+If you’re at your hotel, the doorman or concierge can help you get a taxi.

 If you’re out and about, simply go to the curb on the side of the street where traffic is flowing the way you want to go.
 Stand on the sidewalk facing traffic and watch for a cab coming toward you with its light on — this means the driver is free to pick you up.
 Make eye contact and raise your arm; if he or she can, the driver will pull over beside or just past you.
 Enter the back seat on the side closest to the sidewalk, and scoot over if others are coming with you.
 You’ll exit the same way.